 #11 Auction props used in the film or TV show

 This is perhaps one of my favourite examples of film companies utilising the content they already have in a creative way that markets the film.

-I first heard about the Breaking Bad TV series through a friend who posted a link to this website on Facebook, saying that you could buy a teddy bear or pair of underpants used in the film for a five-figure sum.
+I first heard about the Breaking Bad TV series through a friend who posted a link on Facebook, saying that you could buy a teddy bear or pair of underpants used in the film for a five-figure sum.
 Auctioning these generated a huge amount of publicity for the TV series, gaining coverage on Mashable, The Verge, Gizmodo, CNN, and many others.

 #12 Use social competitions & quizzes

 It may not be the most innovative way of driving engagement online, but quizzes and competitions are a good balance of low risk and high reward.
 They virtually never fail to drum up buzz, and providing you get the reward or incentive right, they can work wonders in getting people to share your content with their friends.

 When running competitions and incentivised quizzes, a trick that never seems to fail is offering a large incentive for people who invite more of their friends to join.
 An easy way of doing this is to set up a unique URL parameter system whereby they receive an extra 5 or 10 entries to the competition for every friend who enters via their unique link.

 Here’s a list of some of the best social contest apps you can use to drum up some social virality for your film or TV show.